Skip to content

 Billing

 Inbound SocialOps messages are charged per accepted webhook event.
 The MVP default rate is 0.0002 USD per inbound message.
-Telegram reply delivery is charged when the scheduled worker actually sends the message; failed provider sends are refunded.
+Reply delivery is charged when the scheduled worker actually sends Telegram or a webhook provider message; failed provider sends are refunded.